skip to Main Content

 4. Encourage Proper Hydration And Nutrition

-It is much more challenging to combat heat stress if you’re not caring for your body.
-Ensuring you’re well-nourished and hydrated is key to employee safety and well-being.
+Combating heat stress is much more challenging if you’re not caring for your body.
+Ensuring you’re well-nourished and hydrated is critical to employee safety and well-being.
 To ensure this, we should heed the following:

 • Water is life: Proper hydration is crucial in combating heat and preventing heat-related illnesses.
 Workers should drink plenty of water throughout the day, even if they don’t feel thirsty.
 Easy access to clean drinking water must always be provided on the site.